ibexa/documentation-developer/docs/release_notes/ez_platform_v2.2.0.md

 !!! note

-    The Page Builder does not offer all blocks that landing page editor did.
+    The Page Builder doesn't offer all blocks that landing page editor did.
     The removed blocks include Schedule and Form blocks.
     They will be included again in a future release.